azimuth-cloud/azimuth-config/docs/configuration/06-platform-identity.md

 !!! note

-    This means that all users that can access the Azimuth tenancy by signing in with an OpenStack account (i.e. Platform Admins) automatically get access to all the platforms in the tenancy.
-This matches the behaviour of the previous shared cookie authentication, so existing Azimuth users will still be able to use their existing workflows.
+    All users that can access the Azimuth tenancy by signing in with an OpenStack account (i.e. Platform Admins) automatically get access to all the platforms in the tenancy.

-    However the new approach uses an industry standard protocol designed specifically for federated identity in an untrusted environment, and as such eliminates a potential security flaw in the previous shared cookie approach that could leak unscoped OpenStack tokens to a malicious application exposed via Zenith.

-When a platform is deployed in an Azimuth tenancy a group is created in the corresponding identity realm, and access to the platform is controlled by membership of this group.
+When a platform is deployed in an Azimuth tenancy, a group is created in the corresponding identity realm, and access to the platform is controlled by membership of this group.
 Each Zenith service for the platform has a child group under the platform group that can be used to grant access to a single service within a platform.